 At SYSTRA IBT, our team of professionals has extensive experience in all facets of bridge design, construction, and maintenance.
-We’ve partnered with transportation authorities, general contractors, and multi-discipline engineering firms, including Engineer-of-Record for both traditional design-bid-build and design-build projects.
+We’ve partnered with transportation authorities, general contractors, and multi-discipline engineering firms, including being Engineer-of-Record for both traditional design-bid-build and design-build projects.
 Our bridge projects extend to various countries, including the United States, Canada, Panama, Australia, India, Jamaica, Mexico, Taiwan, and the Middle East.

 We are dedicated exclusively to the design and engineering of a variety of bridge types.
 Our expertise lies in niche areas such as steel-concrete composite and all concrete cable-stayed structures, extradosed structures, and segmental concrete bridges.

 Additionally, our team is renowned globally for our expertise in elevated guideway design for metro and high-speed rail projects.
-Our colleagues in SYSTRA Bridges bring in valuable references in the design of suspension bridges, arches, and truss bridges, as well as for their successful design of over 280 miles (450 km) of elevated guideways using SYSTRA’s patented U-shaped viaduct.
-Moreover, SYSTRA continues its ascent in the Engineering News-Record (ENR) rankings, now holding the 4th position in the International Bridges Category for the year of 2023.
+Our colleagues in SYSTRA Bridges also bring in valuable references in the design of suspension bridges, arches, and truss bridges, as well as for their successful design of over 280 miles (450 km) of elevated guideways using SYSTRA’s patented U-shaped viaduct.
+Moreover, SYSTRA continues its ascent in the Engineering News-Record (ENR) rankings, holding the 4th position in the International Bridges Category for the year of 2023.

 SYSTRA IBT is committed to providing our clients with solutions that are tailor-made for their specific needs and site requirements.
 Our approach emphasizes the importance of producing bridges that are both cost-effective and constructible without compromising on quality or aesthetics.
-We work with our clients to develop cost-saving concepts and construction methods while selecting suitable materials based on cost-effectiveness.

 SYSTRA, a global leader in engineering and consultancy, has dedicated over 65 years to enhancing transportation in cities and regions by specializing in public mobility solutions.
 With a workforce of 10,000+, SYSTRA’s mission is to connect people worldwide through the improvement of safe transportation for employment, healthcare, education, and leisure.
 The SYSTRA Group serves as the go-to team for modernizing transportation solutions and providing dependable support to partners and clients, ensuring the sustainability of transport infrastructure throughout its lifecycle.